-The Consumer Intelligence Series is PwC's ongoing consumer focused research through which we gain directional insights on consumer attitudes and behaviors in the rapidly changing media and technology landscape.
-Our findings reflect the intersection between an online survey, a series of focus groups, immersion sessions with industry specialists and an online listening campaign.
+The Consumer Intelligence Series is PwC's award-winning consumer focused research through which we gain directional insights on consumer attitudes and behaviors in the rapidly changing media and technology landscape.
+Our findings reflect the intersection between online survey, focus groups, immersion sessions with industry specialists and social listening.

 Brand leadership has changed dramatically over the past twenty years, and there’s more chaos ahead.
 Our in-depth analysis of brand leadership in the 21st century uncovers key shifts in what consumers look for in top brands.
 Across major consumer sectors from technology and entertainment to retailers and banking, we dive into the evolution of leadership brands and what can be gleaned from the strategies they employed.